Forgiveness for the Fallen

 Those who wish to have authority must first show that they can be under authority.
 Those who wish to be trusted must first show themselves trustworthy.
 Jimmy has failed in those areas and lashed out at the Assemblies of God, calling them a cult.
 The rabid animosity that Swaggarites have for any denomination is an outgrowth of Swaggart’s own rejection of authority.

-Swaggarites point out David’s adultery with Bathsheba and murder of her husband, and then his subsequent forgiveness, as an example showing that Jimmy Swaggart should be considered legit, in spite of his sin.
+Swaggarites point out David’s adultery with Bathsheba and murder of her husband, and then his subsequent forgiveness (forgiveness for the fallen), as an example showing that Jimmy Swaggart should be considered legit, in spite of his sin.
 But this argument fails to take into account that David’s sin with Bathsheba was not an ongoing thirty-year affair and that David repented sincerely as evidenced by the 51st Psalm.
 When Nathan the prophet told David, “Thou art the man,” David did not respond with, “It is flat none of your business.”

 Furthermore, there was a cost to David’s sin.
 His son died and he was not allowed to build the temple for the Lord.
 There was a price he had to pay.
 Additionally, the Bible says that the New Covenant is a “better covenant.”
 Some things are done differently than they were done in the Old Testament.
 They are done better.
 New Testament ministers are ordained through the Church, not divinely appointed separate from it.
 And lastly, there is the matter of Swaggart’s false teachings and his scorn for the Church, which is something that hinders restoration.